-The University of Utah ("University") is committed to providing and fostering an environment that is safe and free from Sexual or Gender-Based Harassment and Discrimination.
-Among other forms of prohibited Discrimination, University Policy prohibits Discrimination on the basis of sex, which includes all forms of Sexual Misconduct.
-University Policy also prohibits Retaliation against individuals for engaging in protected activities, such as filing a Discrimination Complaint or participating in a Discrimination Complaint process.
+The University of Utah ("University") is committed to providing and fostering an environment that is safe and free from discrimination and harassment.
+University Policy also prohibits retaliation against individuals for engaging in protected activities, such as filing a discrimination complaint or participating in a discrimination complaint process.